r48n34/IT-DOG_Edutech_CityHack22/README.md

 https://vibrant-jones-fe1b53.netlify.app/

 - Login is powered by Firebase Authentication, we CAN NOT access or steal your google account.
+- Any Google account can be login through the system currently

 # Description of the Project (300 words)